5 things you may not know about Chatfield Reservoir

 Today, I still enjoy afternoon walks on my favorite trails and take my two small dogs to the onsite dog park.

 I’m hardly alone.
-Chatfield State Park is summer sanctuary in Denver’s back yard, welcoming more than 1.5 million visitors each year, according to Colorado State Parks.
+Chatfield State Park is summer sanctuary in Denver’s back yard, welcoming more than 1.5 million visitors each year, according to Colorado Parks and Wildlife.

 The result: Nearly $10 million in economic impact to the communities within 50 miles of the park.